3Ustin/spotify_web_client/README.md

 https://github.com/nvm-sh/nvm#nvmrc Instillation for mac and linux with a link to windows instalation.

+### `npm server`

+Starts the Proxy server

+The proxy server needs to be running for the React application to work.
+Before running `npm start` to start the React app, make sure the proxy server is running with `npm server`

+TODO: Write one script to start the server and React app at the same time

 ### `npm start`

 Runs the app in the development mode.\